Battle of Borodino: First attacks on the Raevsky redoubt

-Eugène's artillery continued to pound Russian support columns, while Marshals Ney and Davout set up a crossfire with artillery positioned on the Semyonovskaya heights.
-Barclay countered by moving the Prussian General Eugen over to the right to support Miloradovich in his defense of the redoubt.
-The French responded to this move by sending forward General Sorbier, commander of the Imperial Guard artillery.
-Sorbier brought forth 36 artillery pieces from the Imperial Guard Artillery Park and also took command of 49 horse artillery pieces from Nansouty's Ist Cavalry Corps and La Tour Maubourg's IV Cavalry Corps, as well as of Viceroy Eugène's own artillery, opening up a massive artillery barrage.
+Beauharnais' artillery continued to pound Russian support columns, while Marshals Ney and Davout set up a crossfire with artillery positioned on the Semyonovskaya heights.
+Barclay countered by moving the Prussian General Eugen over to the right to support Miloradovich, who led both IV Infantry and II Cavalry corps, in his defense of the redoubt.
+The French responded to this move by sending forward General Sorbier, the commander of the Imperial Guard artillery.
+Sorbier brought forth 36 artillery pieces from the Imperial Guard Artillery Park and also took command of 49 horse artillery pieces from Nansouty's Ist Cavalry Corps and La Tour Maubourg's IV Cavalry Corps, as well as Beauharnais' own artillery, opening up a massive artillery barrage.

 When Barclay brought up troops against an attacking French brigade, he described it as "a walk into Hell".
-During the height of the battle, Kutuzov's subordinates were making all of the tactical decisions for him; according to Colonel Carl von Clausewitz, famous for his work On War, the Russian commander "seemed to be in a trance".
-With the death of General Kutaisov, Chief of Artillery, most of the Russian cannon sat useless on the heights to the rear and were never ordered into battle, while the French artillery wreaked havoc on the Russians.
+During the height of the battle, Kutuzov's subordinates were making almost all of the tactical decisions for him; according to Clausewitz, the Russian commander "seemed to be in a trance".
+Kutuzov ordered Yermolov and Toll to survey the situation of the 2nd Army after the fall of the flèches.
+Afterwards, he reorganized the entire Russian army with a front facing west, thus abandoning the original idea that the French would outflank his right.
+With the death of General Kutaisov, the Chief of Artillery, most of the Russian cannons sat useless on the heights to the rear and were never ordered into battle, while the French artillery wreaked havoc on the Russians.